omonimus1/blog-jade-rubick/content/posts/2021-11-22--using-a-dslr-for-video-conferencing/index.md

 ## How is it using a DSLR as a webcam?

-It's not perfect.
-My setup is fiddly, and I find it often stops working.
-I’m not quite sure why.
-I suspect it’s something to do with the video capture card, but it could be anywhere in the chain, including in Mac OS.
+I've gotten it to a pretty good state, but in the past it has been really fiddly.
+It stopped working occasionally, and I wasn't sure why until I spent a lot of time on it.
+I still have some issues with Google Meet.

 The results are worth it to me, but the frustration is real.
-These are issues I have regularly:
+These are issues I have had:

-* (Solved?)
-Sometimes the video feed just cuts out.
-This is the most frequent issue.
-It seems to take a restart (sometimes two) to get this to work again.
+* (Solved) For a number of months, my video feed would sometimes just cut out.
+It seemed to take a restart or two to get it working again.
+I believe this was due to the cheap video capture device I was using.
+After going back to the Camlink (as I describe below), things began being reliable again.
-* (Solved?)
-Sometimes the video feed looks distorted.
+* (Solved) Sometimes the video feed looks distorted.
 Like I’m really skinny.
-This isn’t quite as frequent.
+This seemed to be another issue with the video capture device.
 * (Solved) Up until recently I was having near daily kernel panics.
 They seem to have stopped when I started plugging in two USB-C connections to my laptop instead of one.
 Maybe having a large monitor, DSLR video, and a few other devices plugged in to the same connection was the cause?
 I have no idea.
 I do know it happened across three different computers, and with clean installs of Mac OS, and the kernel panics are all in Apple code.
 I'm not even sure this is related to the DSLR.
+* If I leave the camera on for a very long time, it needs to be cooled down or restarted.

-So all of this is to say the cost is a more complex setup.
-And that may result in having to do things like restart you computer right before an important meeting.
+So all of this is to say the cost of having a DSLR setup is that it is more complex.
+It can result in having to do things like restart you computer right before an important meeting.
+Diagnosing these problems can be hard, because there can be so many places the problem can be.

 ## What does it look like?